 Q: Is this Honda's first electric vehicle?

 A: No, Honda introduced an electric vehicle – the EV Plus – in 1997.
 Honda was the first manufacturer in the United States to introduce a mass-produced gasoline-electric hybrid – the Insight – in 1999.
-Honda currently has three gasoline-electric hybrids and a fuel cell-electric vehicle, the FCX Clarity.
+Honda currently has four gasoline-electric hybrids and a fuel cell-electric vehicle, the FCX Clarity.